 The story for Arc of Alchemist, albeit a little generic, was enjoyable yet predictable.
 You play the role of

 Thunder Thighs Quinn Bravesford, a commander who has the task of taking her soldiers into the unknown in hopes of finding a way to save all of humanity.
-You see, she’s from a small kingdom which is only around a hundred years old, surrounded by baron wastelands, deserts where nothing can grow or survive.
+You see, she’s from a small kingdom that is only around a hundred years old, surrounded by baron wastelands, deserts where nothing can grow or survive.
 As time is running out on the survival of the people, it’s up to you to venture into these hostile areas and find a way to save everyone.

-However, she isn’t going in blind, she has an ancient alchemic device, the Lunagear, a device which requires four Orbs which, when combined, will have the power to save humanity from their inevitable doom.
+However, she isn’t going in blind, she has an ancient alchemic device, the Lunagear, a device that requires four Orbs which, when combined, will have the power to save humanity from their inevitable doom.
 So, it’s up to you, and your colleagues, to seek out these four mystical Orbs and unlock the power they hold.
 Obtaining them won’t be an easy task as you’ll have to brave the Machine Doll-ridden deserts, face giant mechanical beasts, solve simple environmental puzzles by using the powers you unlock, and upgrade your kingdom.

 As I said previously, the main story of Arc of Alchemist will only last you around 10-12 hours the first time you play through the game.
 This, in itself, isn’t a bad length for a small Action RPG title, but when you compare it to the 30+ hour total playtime to get the platinum, you realise there is around 20 hours worth of grinding to get the final trophies.
 However, RPG games are notorious for their grinding requirements, so as long as you go into the game with the understanding that 2/3 of the platinum isn’t story-related, then it won’t feel as bad.